-DEPARTURES: Guaranteed with a minimum of 4 and maximum of 12 participants activity-oriented culinary program featuring optional daily walking tours through villages and Inca sites (2-3 hours in duration at elevations above 8,000').
+DEPARTURES: Guaranteed with a minimum of 4 participants

+TRIP RATING: Gastronomic, Cultural & Archaeological Tour, Grade (II): This first-class adventure is an activityoriented culinary program featuring optional daily walking tours through villages and Inca sites (2-3 hours in duration at elevations above 8,000').
 Although the trip reaches a high point of 12,350', the itinerary has been designed to allow gradual adjustment to the altitude while enjoying the incredible experiences of Peru.